Breakpoints

 Inline Responsive Properties

-Many primitives support responsive properties directly on individual style props:
+Many primitives support responsive properties directly on individual style props, with either the direct breakpoints or the "Greater Than" breakpoints.

 This approach allows for fine-grained control over individual properties across